Download a (free) copy of our DR Users Guide.

 What is DR?

-DR is an alternative to the lengthy and costly pretrial discovery required in the court system and to the uncertainty and frustration of trial in the court system.
-Many commentators have suggested that DR should stand for “appropriate dispute resolution”.
-The principal advantage of DR is its inherent flexibility, giving the parties, their attorneys and/or claims handlers the ability to tailor the dispute resolution process to the circumstances of the case and the needs and preferences of the disputing parties.
+DR is an alternative to the lengthy and costly pre-trial discovery required in the court system and to the uncertainty and frustration of trial.
+Sometimes referred to as “appropriate dispute resolution”, the principal advantage of DR is its inherent flexibility, giving the parties, their attorneys and/or claims handlers the ability to tailor the DR process to the circumstances of the case as well as to the needs and preferences of the disputing parties.
 The goals of DR are to increase efficiency of process with more productive, non-adversarial methods to achieve case resolution.

 MEDIATION.
 Mediation is a voluntary process in which a neutral mediator assists the parties in resolving their own dispute.
 The mediator has no authority to impose a settlement and the parties are under no obligation to reach agreement.
 The mediator may, but need not, suggest settlement terms.
 Mediation proceedings are private and confidential and the substance of the discussions in mediation is generally considered privileged.
-Approximately 90% of cases mediated with MDRS reach settlement.
+Approximately 95% of cases mediated with MDRS reach settlement.